Sleve-m/More-Library/README.md

 end

-If you have any issues, please contact me on discord, my tag is sleve
+If you have any issues or suggestions please contact me on discord - sleve

 Documentation: (112 functions)